Solviento/notes/java/JAVA-REVIEW/java-entry-level-interview.md

 ***Sample Questions***

 What are the four pillars of OOP and how they are used in Java?
 - Abstraction, Encapsulation, Polymorphism, Inheritance.
 Abstraction refers to showing only the essential features of the application and hiding the details, they provide methods to the outside world to access and use the data variables but they themselves are hidden from direct access.
-Inheritance is away to reuse code - the class which is inherited from is called the base class, the class that inherits the code from a base class is called a derived class.
+Inheritance is a way to reuse code - the class which is inherited from is called the base class, the class that inherits the code from a base class is called a derived class.
 Encapsulation is about binding data variables and functions together in a class.
 Polymorphism is feature that lets us create functions with the same name but different arguments.

 What is OOP?
 - Object Oriented Programming is programming based on the concept of objects (which may contain data) in the form of fields, also known as attributes.